ibernt/Projects/stanford-cars/README.md

 This was all run on a Paperspace P4000 machine

 ## Potential Avenues of Investigation:
-Great roundup in advances in 2018, some of which can be applied: https://github.com/kmkolasinski/deep-learning-notes/blob/master/seminars/2018-12-Improving-DL-with-tricks/Improving_deep_learning_models_with_bag_of_tricks.pdf
+FORNAX - Great roundup in advances in 2018, some of which can be applied: https://github.com/kmkolasinski/deep-learning-notes/blob/master/seminars/2018-12-Improving-DL-with-tricks/Improving_deep_learning_models_with_bag_of_tricks.pdf

+AMAZON - Bag of Tricks for Image Classification with Convolutional Neural Network: https://arxiv.org/pdf/1812.01187.pdf

 #### Data Augmentation
 - Train only on cropped images